 Y Combinator offers several versions of the SAFE, and the agreement has undergone significant changes since its first appearance in 2013.
 In this article, we examine the current version of the SAFE, the Post-Money SAFE Version 1.1.

 Whatever version of the SAFE you are using, it has these common features:

 Even with different versions, the only thing that changes under the SAFE is the stake in the company that the investor receives upon the occurrence of an Equity Financing or the amount of money he receives upon the occurrence of a Liquidity Event.

 Next, we’ll look in greater detail at the mechanics of the following versions of the SAFE: (1) Valuation Cap only, (2) Discount Rate only, and (3) both.
 In all of our examples, we’ll use scenarios with the following fixed inputs:

 We’ll start with the version that includes only the company’s post-money valuation cap.
 “Post-money” means that the company’s valuation includes the amount of the pending investment.
 For context, there’s also a term known as “pre-money valuation” – the company’s valuation prior to investment.
 Here’s a simple example:

-The current version of the SAFE uses post-money valuation, so the most-money valuation specified in the agreement is inclusive of the Purchase Amount.
+The current version of the SAFE uses post-money valuation, so the post-money valuation specified in the agreement is inclusive of the Purchase Amount.

 The inputs under the first scenario are as follows: